The Importance of Brand Consistency (and How to Achieve It)

 For others to believe in your brand, you must believe in it first.

-Along the way, you will need to make changes and be open to new developments.
+You must make changes and be open to new developments along the way.

-Neither of these will affect your brand overall if you go about them in the right way.
+Neither of these will affect your brand overall if you go about them correctly.

 It is important to remember that you are not necessarily seeking a widespread appeal.

-You are trying to appeal to those who are interested in your particular niche, so your brand should be designed with this in mind.
+You are trying to appeal to those interested in your particular niche, so your brand should be designed with this in mind.

 The more precise your brand, the more your ideal audience will appreciate it.